ynalcakan/cut-in-maneuver-prediction/README.md

  - First, you should create a user at Berkeley Deep Drive Dataset portal (https://bdd-data.berkeley.edu/).
  - After you download the training data from BDD-100K, you can cut cut-in and lane-pass maneuvers from them by using the data.csv file.

-**Note:** information about data.csv file will be here after the ITSC.
+**Note:** information about data.csv file will be here after the conference.